3 Days in London Itinerary | The Perfect 72 Hours in London

 Visitors are welcome to explore all aspects of the Globe’s history, including the epic struggle of Sam Wanamaker to recreate the theatre from the original one built by William Shakespeare in 1599.

-If you’re visiting in the summer, you’ll be welcome to enjoy the open-air performances, but be sure to book your performance ticket ahead of your trip.
+If you’re visiting for 3 days in London during the summer, you’ll be welcome to enjoy the open-air performances but be sure to book your performance ticket ahead of your trip.

-The Tate Modern, Borough Market, London Bridge and the Shard are all within walking distance from the Shakespeare’s Globe and are great alternatives of things to do in London if you are wandering along the Southbank.
+The Tate Modern, Borough Market, London Bridge, and the Shard are all within walking distance from Shakespeare’s Globe and are great alternatives to things to do in London if you are wandering along the Southbank.

 Visit the Victoria and Albert (V&A) Museum